[Study] Fourth of July Traffic Fatalities from 2013-2017

-At Paulson Coletti, we want to positively impact the safety of those around us.
+At Paulson Coletti, our Portland personal injury attorneys want to positively impact the safety of those around us.
 So, we worked with data visualization firm 1Point21 Interactive to analyze nearly 165,000 fatal crash records and isolate all crashes that occurred during the Fourth of July weekend.

 We found that, from 2013-2017, there were 1,923 fatal crashes during the Fourth of July weekend in the United States, killing 2,110 people.

 This represents a 27 percent increase in fatalities over a typical day during those years.

 Risk from Drunk Drivers and to Pedestrians Increased As Well